Fokka-Engineering/TIDAL/README.md

-# docTIDAL
 [![ko-fi](https://www.ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/H2H12FS8P)
 #### Background
 The TIDAL API is not public and thus no documentation exists.
 I've decompiled various TIDAL Android App Versions and debundled the Browser JS App to gain some knowledge about the endpoints, general API functions and the authflow.
-This is the documentation repository.
+This is the documentation repository.\
 [Wiki](https://github.com/openTIDAL/docTIDAL/wiki)